sanathNU/TechnicaInsania/Content/Civilization-I.md

 ##### B. Japan

 There's not much quotes on Japan, that I can provide on, because I have been exposed to a lot of Japanese culture through anime.
-I shall dive into it further as I grow older, dear readers, to be
+I shall dive into it further as I grow older.

 > The basic principle of Japanese feudal society was that every gentleman was a soldier, and every soldier a gentleman; here lay the sharpest difference between Japan and that pacific China which thought that every gentleman should be a scholar rather than a warrior.